 Buddhist literature of northern India on the text of Parsifal, with particular reference to two incidents in the opera that derive

 agner was reticent about his sources, even dismissive of the influence of

-few things stuck in my mind - the Good Friday, the wild
+but a few things stuck in my mind - the Good Friday, the wild appearance of

 agner's Bayreuth library as preserved at Haus Wahnfried contains only one

 interesting points can be noted.
 The book is Ch.
-Potvin's Perceval le Gallois and consists of
+Potvin's Perceval le Gallois and consists of seven volumes, published

 - Vol. iv: The First Continuation, an anonymous story about Gawain.
 There are several versions of this